Citizen: An American Lyric

 - The Slave Ship – Joseph Mallord William Turner, 1840 (pg.
 161)

-Join us for an overview of the events and opportunities planned as part of our NEA Big Read of Citizen: An American Lyric, by Claudia Rankine.
-Register below.
+Register now to join virtual or in-person opportunities planned from September-November as part of our NEA Big Read of Citizen: An American Lyric, by Claudia Rankine.

 - Read the book.

 - Use the resources on this page and suggest others.

 - Participate in any of the book discussions listed below.

 - Engage with ideas raised in the text at guest speaker talks including:

 - Attend the virtual Keynote Panel described below.

 - Listen to the audio of Virtual Community Conversations listed below